The perfect gift for any special occasion is a wine bottle etching. Below is the Personalized Glass Etched Wine Bottle tutorial.

 Make and Cut a Personalized Stencil:

 The first thing you will need to do is create a stencil.
-I created my stencil Cricut Design Space and I have a tutorial for you so you can create your own personalized stencil.
-Click here to learn How to Make a Stencil in Cricut Design Space.
+I created my stencil in Cricut Design Space and I have a tutorial for you to learn How to Make a Stencil in Cricut Design Space.

 Cut the stencil out of vinyl using your Cricut Explore machine.
 Cricut Design Space will walk you through the cutting process.

-If you don’t have a Cricut, you can hand cut the stencil out of vinyl using a craft night.
-Although, the Cricut seriously makes it so easy and you are sure to get the perfect straight and curved lines.
+If you don't have a Cricut, you can hand-cut the stencil out of vinyl using a craft night.
+However, the Cricut seriously makes it so easy and you are sure to get perfectly straight and curved lines.

 After the image is cut, weed out the vinyl spaces that you want the etch cream to fill on the bottle.